-The Saluting Their Service Commemorations Program is part of the Department of Veterans' Affairs Outcome 3.2 - Commemorative Activities Program.
+The Saluting Their Service Commemorative Grants Program (the program) forms part of DVA's Program 3.2 - Commemorative Activities Program of the Portfolio Budget Statement.

-The program is designed to preserve Australia's wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia's service personnel in wars, conflicts and peace operations, and promote appreciation and understanding of the role that those who served have played in shaping the nation.
+The objective of the program is to preserve Australia's wartime heritage and to involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia's service personnel in wars, conflicts and peace operations.
+Projects and activities should promote appreciation and understanding of the experiences of service and the roles that those who served have played in shaping the nation.